-Commencing on January 1, 2012 and later (term 201201), any courses take via the challenge for credit process will not meet AU residency requirements.
+Commencing on January 1, 2012 and later (term 201201), any courses taken via the challenge for credit process will not meet AU residency requirements.

 Some important facts regarding challenging a course:

 Students registering for challenge for credit will have access to hard copy course materials, limited to textbooks and readings, available for purchase at full cost.
 Challenge students will receive no tutor or faculty member support.
 Any fees assessed for course materials are not refundable.

 Students may purchase the associated print course materials, limited to bound textbooks and print readings as follows:

 Note: Students will not be provided access to the online individualized course site, the student manual, eTextbooks, or course study guide for a course taken via the challenge for credit process.
 If an eTextbook is offered for the course and the student wants it, the eText must be purchased from the publisher or a third-party vendor.

 Students may not request to challenge AU courses: